 … Olaoluwa Ayoola a computer science graduate of the Ladoke Akintola University of Technology (LAUTECH) who innovate a drone and a flying car.

-How to Get Investors for Product in Nigeria (STEPS)
+How to Get Investors for Your Product in Nigeria

 The worst thing that can happen to any investor in Nigeria is to go into full production of his product and after years of going into this, he starts having problems with government agencies like (SON) Standards Organization of Nigeria, (MAN) Manufacturers Association of Nigeria and the rest over whether his product was good enough to have entered the Nigerian market place in the first place, so you need to get it right.

-He noticed the first suit couldn’t fly that much so he worked on it.
-He noticed the first suit didn’t also have enough ammunition, he also worked on it. and worked on its design by using reliable steel and colours.
+He noticed the first suit could not fly that much so he worked on it.
+He noticed the first suit did not also have enough ammunition, he also worked on it. and worked on its design by using reliable steel and colours.

 Imagine he didn’t work on all this.
-The Iron Man Project will have been a total failure today that there won’t even be a need for a part 2 not to talk of 3.
+The Iron Man Project will have been a total failure today that there will not even be a need for a part 2 not to talk of 3.

 Also reading up on the gas-powered iron inventor, I discovered that despite the fact that he has not been able to go into mass production, he has been working on ways to make the gas-powered iron perform better.